komed3/pyxe/docs/core/ColorSpace.md

 ## Color Space Factory

-A new color space is defined by the `ColorSpaceFactory`, an interface consisting of rudimentary and mandatory specifications, including the ID of the color space (e.g. `HEX` or `RGB`), parser and validator handler functions and additional arguments, which include metadata as well as an array of supported color space conversions.
+A new color space is defined by the `ColorSpaceFactory`, an interface consisting of rudimentary and mandatory specifications, including the ID of the color space (e.g. `HEX` or `RGB`), parser and validator handler functions and additional arguments, which include metadata as well as an array of supported color space conversions and ouput handlers.

 ```ts
 interface ColorSpaceFactory {